 But this is not the main goal of the surgery.

 How much does tummy tuck surgery cost?

-The price of tummy tuck surgery can vary between £3000 to £9000, on average, in the UK patients can expect to pay around £7000 for tummy tuck surgery.
-There are various factors that could contribute to price fluctuations such as
+The price of tummy tuck surgery can vary between £3000 to £9000 in the UK.
+Patients can expect to pay around £7000 for tummy tuck surgery.
+Various factors could contribute to price fluctuations, such as

 - Hospital fees

 - The complexity of the procedure for an individual's case